Voices, choices and leadership: a tipping point for Europe?

 Shahin Vallée

-Head of the Geo-Economics Programme at the German Council on Foreign Relations, former adviser to the President of the European Council and 2014 European Young Leader (EYL40)
+Senior research fellow at the German Council on Foreign Relations, member of the Group of Twelve and co-author of the report on EU Institutional Reform and 2014 European Young Leader (EYL40)

 Show more information on Shahin Vallée